 As a single father, I made more than a few mistakes as a parent.
 But at least I never tried to fight that battle.
 If my kids got a bike or a swing set or whatever it was, I paid somebody to put it together.
 I knew we were all better off that way.

-So yesterday, when I opened a box from a company called Anywhere Solar Technologies and saw a portable solar power kit with some assembly required, my heart stopped for a minute.
+So yesterday, when I opened a box from a company called Anywhere Solar Technologies and saw a portable solar power kit with some assembly required which you might think looks very similar to the Renogy solar kit, my heart stopped for a minute.
 But either I’m getting better (doubtful), or manufacturers are getting smarter, because even I can put this thing together.

 Anywhere Solar’s On-the-Go Solar Charging Kit is a lightweight portable solar power kit consisting of four solar panels, a plastic stand, and connecting cables.
 Everything is plug and go, so even I can figure it out.